assada/os/README.md

 # Simple OS implementation

-DeadOS is a minimalist operating system designed for x86 architecture, created solely for educational purposes.
-It is an ideal platform for learning and understanding the fundamental concepts of operating system development.
-While it is not intended to evolve into a fully-fledged OS, DeadOS provides a straightforward and manageable codebase that makes it perfect for experimentation and study.
+DeadOS is a minimalist operating system designed for educational purposes.
+The code is organised so that architecture specific files live under `arch/<arch>` directories.
+The default architecture remains `x86`.

 ## Requirements